ipsdm/legitimacy/suggested-structure/README.md

 ## Phase 2: Ratification

-Congradulations, you've made it to Phase 2.
+Congratulations, you've made it to Phase 2.
 At this point you've agreed on what the state of the organization looks like whether we like how it looks or not.
 Before ratifying the structure voting powers should be initialized.
 The suggested voting power mechanism is as follows: